COINHOUSE TERMS AND CONDITIONS OF USE

 8.4 General provisions applicable to Transactions and other Services initiated through a Customer Service Officer

-Depending on the status of their Client Account (see the commercial offers on the Website), a Client may require the assistance of a Customer Service Representative to carry out a Service in person or remotely (by telephone, email, by electronically signing a form or by video conservation) during COINHOUSE’s regular opening hours, which are from 9:30 am to 6:30 pm (Paris GMT), all working days except for bank holidays, December 24th, December 31st, January 2nd and any other day mentioned on COINHOUSE’s Website, its social media channels, messaging or an email notification (in particular when an Account manager is away).
+Depending on the status of their Client Account (see the commercial offers on the Website), a Client may require the assistance of a Customer Service Representative to carry out a Service in person or remotely (by telephone, email, by electronically signing a form or by video conservation) during COINHOUSE’s regular opening hours, which are from 9:30 am to 6:30 pm (Paris GMT), all working days except for bank holidays, December 24th, December 31st, January 2nd and any other day mentioned on COINHOUSE’s Website and Mobile App its social media channels, messaging or an email notification (in particular when an Account manager is away).
 Coinhouse reserves itself the right not to execute or answer any request, any order that has been sent or confirmed by any channel (email, phone, reception of a signed Operation Notice etc.) outside of regular opening hours, except if Specific Conditions are applied or an agreement written by the Account Manager specifying their conditions has been written.
 COINHOUSE can not be held responsible for the consequences, financial or opportunity losses resulting from the non-execution or lack of a response to a request, an order made or received outside of regular opening hours.

-Remote conversations may be recorded.
 The request to perform a Service by a Client must be made by e-mail, by telephone, by any electronic document provided for this purpose or in the presence of the Client.
 Once the customer has made a request to a COINHOUSE Customer Service Representative or Operator to carry out a service, this request is irrevocable.
 The execution of the Service can be confirmed to the Customer by e-mail or by means of the electronic signature of a Transaction Notice or orally in the presence of the Customer.

 A Customer can also be supported by a Customer Service Officer or an Operator in the event of difficulties encountered on the Website, without this being an obligation on the part of COINHOUSE to provide support.